SrivastavaRishabh/PRACTICE-PYTHON/readme.txt

-Basic programs on python to practice and learn.
+Basic programs on python to practice and learn it.